rocketacademy/portfolio-page-bootcamp/README.md

 ### About

 - The "About Me" section provides a brief introduction to you.
-- A tooltip with the description "A Data Analyst, A Painter, a Dreamer" appears when you hover over the "About Me" link.
+- A tooltip with the description appears when you hover over the "About Me" link.

 ### Portfolio

 - The "Portfolio" section showcases your projects.
 - Each project is represented by an image, a title, and a brief description.
 - Hovering over a project title reveals a tooltip with project details.

-### Painting

-- The "Painting" section could be used to display your artwork if desired.
-- Currently, it's a placeholder section.

 ### Contact